WTRMLNv1/Tag/README.md

 #### How to run?
 Make sure the file structure stays intact and run **main.py**

+### Want to run easily?
+Don't have Python, or don't wanna sit here downloading all the dependencies?
+Download the .exe version [here](https://github.com/WTRMLNv1/Tag/releases/tag/v1.0)!
+No Python or libraries required (Windows only)

 #### Feature:
   1. 2 maps available: the snowy map and the savanna map